 Note that both CLIP and DINOv2 are trained on images from the Internet similar to ImageNet.
 Therefore to what extent they can capture image similarity in different types is an open research question.
 Examples include drawings without textures in the Quickdraw dataset (QD345), textures without shapes in the Describable Textures Dataset (TT47), etc. We mentioned this limitation also in the main manuscript.

-\textbf{Effect of ResNet Scales on Similarity.} We present the details of FCA-Sim results of the ResNet family in different scales in the \fcr~ of ImageNet1K, specifically ($N_{CL} \in \{2, 3, 4, 5, 10, 100\}$) shown in Fig. \ref{fig:resnet_scale_simss_in1k}.
-In particular, we analyze the relationship between each full and sub-Model's Top-1 accuracy and SimSS by Pearson correlation coefficient (PCC) denoted as $r$ in the plots.
+\textbf{Effect of ResNet Scales on Similarity.} We present the details of FC-Sim results of the ResNet family in different scales in the \fcr~ of ImageNet1K, specifically ($N_{CL} \in \{2, 3, 4, 5, 10, 100\}$) shown in Fig. \ref{fig:resnet_scale_simss_in1k}.
+In particular, we analyze the relationship between each full and sub-model's Top-1 accuracy and SimSS by Pearson correlation coefficient (PCC) denoted as $r$ in the plots.
 The ResNet family scales from ResNet18 to ResNet152.
-We experiment both CLIP (red in the first two rows) and DINOv2 (blue in the last two rows) as similarity base functions.
+We experiment both CLIP (dash line in the 1st and 3rd rows) and DINOv2 (solid line in the 2nd and 4th rows) as similarity base functions.

 In general, ResNet presents high correlation ($r \geq 0.80$) between sub-models' performances and SimSS (blue in the last two rows), compared to full models' performances and SimSS ($r \leq 0.26$, red in the first two rows).
 This high correlation indicates that SimSS can be used as a reliable tool to estimate upper bound accuracies of ResNet sub-models.
 Comparing CLIP ($r$ in the 1st row) with DINOv2 ($r$ in the 2nd row) as similarity base functions, observe that PCC is slightly higher for DINOv2 on full models than CLIP, while these differences are subtle for sub-models ($r$ in the 3rd row vs 4th row).
 Regarding sub-models of ResNet in different scales, the two smallest models' accuracies (ResNet18 and ResNet34) have higher correlation with SimSS ($r \geq 0.88$), compared to larger models with (ResNet50, ResNet101 and ResNet152) $r \geq 0.80$.
 We opens a new direction of novel scaling law considering image similarity for efficient models in \fcr~.